GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_getting_started_sismonr.md

 ## Introduction to the sismonr package

 The sismonr package was developed for the purpose of generating benchmark datasets, in order to assess the performance of statistical methods that reconstruct GRNs from experimental datasets such as RNAseq data.
 Therefore, sismonr allows the user to generate random GRNs that mimic some of the properties of biological regulatory networks.
-Alternatively, the user can construct their own regulatory network. sismonr can supports different types of regulation (e.g. transcription, translation or decay regulations).
+Alternatively, the user can construct their own regulatory network. sismonr can supports different types of regulation (e.g. transcription, translation or decay regulation).
 Genes can code for proteins or for non-coding regulatory RNAs; gene products can form regulatory complexes.
 One unique features of sismonr is that it allows the user to define the ploidy of the system, i.e. how many copies of each gene are present in the system.
-Lastly, sismonr simulates the expression of the genes in a GRN for different *in silico* individuals, that carry different versions (or alleles) of the genes present in the GRN.
-This is quite useful to simulate gene expression under different scenarios such as gene knock-out for example.
+Lastly, sismonr simulates the expression of the genes in a GRN for different *in silico* individuals, that carry different versions (or alleles) of the genes present in the GRN (think of it as simulating gene expression from different subjects).
+This is quite useful to simulate gene expression under different scenarios such as gene knock-outs for example.
 If you are interested, a full tutorial is available [here](https://oliviaab.github.io/sismonr/).

 One particularity of sismonr is that it is available as an R package; but internally it uses the programming language Julia to speed up some of the calculations.
 No worries though, you don't need to know anything about Julia to use sismonr!